VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Fundamentals/Caching/01-overview-in-progress.md

 ## Cache Settings

-To learn how to configure cache settings, see: <TODO: Link to cache settings>.
+To learn how to configure cache settings, see <!-- TODO: Link to cache settings -->.

 ## Scaling